aeolus28/2021-Hackathon-V2.0/README.md

 This will be my own version of our mobile app entry in the official Blue Hacks 2021, organized by Compsat.

 ## Orion Sentinels
-Original developers of this app and the realization of our ideas include (me) and the following:
+Original developers of this app and the realization of our ideas include the following:
 - Carcellar, Mon Timothy Isaac M.
 - Espiritu, Joseph Benedict
 - Magahis, Carlos Andrei F.
-- Ugale, Rionne Angelo
+- Ugale, Rionne Angelo (me)

 Original Mobile App Entry can be found [here](https://github.com/Blue-Hacks-2021/Orion-sentinels)